Charte du Conseil Fedora

 Community Initiative Leads

-Each Community Initiative will be documented with measurable goals, and the Community Initiative Lead is responsible for coordinating efforts to reach those goals, evaluating and reporting on progress, and working regularly with all relevant groups in Fedora to ensure that progress is made.
+Community Initiatives must be documented with measurable goals.
+The Community Initiative Leads are responsible for coordinating efforts to reach those goals, evaluating and reporting on progress, and working regularly with all relevant groups in Fedora to ensure that progress is made.
+Executive Sponsors are responsible for making sure the Initiative is on track and for removing blockers.

 Représentants

-The Council also includes five representative seats, an Engineering Representative, a Mindshare Representative, a DEI Advisor and two Elected Representatives.
+The Fedora Council also includes five representative seats: an Engineering Representative, a Mindshare Representative, a DEI Advisor, and two Elected Representatives.

 Engineering & Mindshare Representatives